lionel87/fast-tree-builder/README.md

 - **Multi-Root Support** – Handles disjoint trees naturally.
 - **Arbitary Node Access** – Returns a `Map` that allows constant-time access to any node.
 - **Tree Validation** – Detects cycles or nodes reachable through multiple paths.
-- **Reference Validation** – Optionally enforce that all parent/child links are valid.
+- **Reference Validation** – Optionally enforce that all parent/child references are resolved.
 - **Depth Values** – Optionally include a depth value in each node.

 ## Installation